pierre-24/qcip_tools/README.md

 You can reports bugs and suggestions any time by email or using the bugtracker.

 If you want to contribute to the code, see the [contribution page](./documentation/source/contributing.rst).
-Please note that the code is not actually developed on the git server of the University of Namur (which only contains the releases) but on a personnal protected git server (with CI activated and properly configured).
+Please note that the code is not actually developed on the git server of the University of Namur (which only contains the releases) but on a personal protected git server (with CI activated and properly configured).
 Feel free to ask access if needed.